 - Black and African American college graduates owe an average of $25,000 more in student loan debt than White college graduates.

-- Four years after graduation, 48% of Black students owe an average of 6% more than they borrowed.
+- Four years after graduation, Black students owe an average of 188% more than White students borrowed.

 - Asian college graduates are the fastest to repay their loan debt and the most likely to earn a salary that exceeds their student loan debt balance.